How to Use a Whammy Pedal

 Whammy Songs Worth Checking Out

 Once you get the hang of these exercises, you might want to check out other songs that use the whammy pedal in creative ways.
-There are countless songs, but here are a few I enjoy the most:
+Seeing how other guitarists use a whammy pedal can open up new ideas for you.

-Many of these songs use the techniques covered in this lesson.
+Many of the songs in the guide use the techniques covered in this lesson.
 So practice these exercises and you will get a feel for what you need to do in the songs.

 I also highly recommend experimenting with a clean signal and using chords with the pedal.
 If you own a newer pedal such as the Whammy DT, you will be able to use the pedal with chords without any problems.